How to Start a Business in Estonia as a Foreigner

-If youโve thought about opening a new business somewhere with plenty of government support, expanding your business into the EU, or making it easier to work as a contractor or digital nomad anywhere in the European Economic Area (EEA), you probably should start a business in Estonia.
+If you’ve been thinking about company formation in Estonia, expanding into the EU, or making it easier to work as a contractor or digital nomad anywhere in the European Economic Area (EEA), Estonia is worth serious consideration.

 Can foreigners start a business in Estonia?

-Yes!
-The Estonian government is very supportive of entrepreneurs and business owners, so itโs easy and simple to open an enterprise in the country.
-Thereโs a streamlined process for opening a business in Estonia, and you can do it all online without ever setting foot in the country.
+The Estonian government is very supportive of entrepreneurs and business owners, so it’s simple to open an enterprise in the country.
+There’s a streamlined process for opening a business in Estonia, and you can do it all online without ever setting foot in the country.

-What you should know before you start a business in Estonia
+What you should know before opening a company in Estonia

 1. Apply for e-residency

-Note: every owner of your business needs to be an e-resident in their own right.
-If youโre running a company with a partner, or youโre a startup with a few founders and investors, each of you has to get e-residency separately.
+Every owner of your business needs to be an e-resident in their own right.
+If you’re running a company with a partner, or you’re a startup with a few founders and investors, each of you has to get e-residency separately.
+This is particularly relevant for board membersw ho need to sign documents and act on behalf of the company.

-2. Pick up your e-residency digital ID card
+2. Pick up your digital ID card — or use Mobile ID

-Once your application is approved, youโll pick up the e-residency starter kit from a nearby location.
+Once your application is approved, you’ll pick up the e-residency starter kit from a nearby location.
 You can choose your preferred location online as part of the application process.
-The kit includes:

 3. Arrange a local address and contact person

-What types of companies can you register when you start a business in Estonia?
+What types of company can you register in Estonia?

 Estonian law recognizes six kinds of company registration: